thavlik/vpn-operator/README.md

 # Remove the chart release first.
 helm delete -n vpn vpn

+# (Optional) delete the namespace.
+Assuming you have
+# nothing valuable, you can skip `helm delete` and
+# begin here, as this will also remove the chart.
+kubectl delete namespace vpn

 # Delete the Custom Resource Definitions.
 kubectl delete crd maskproviders.vpn.beebs.dev kubectl delete crd masks.vpn.beebs.dev